WICG/attribution-reporting-api/attribution_scopes.md

 ```

 In this example the API will start by finding any sources that have an `attribution_scopes` that matches at least one of the trigger registration `attribution_scopes`.
 In this example that would be source registration 1 and 2.
 The API will then perform attribution between these two sources.
 In this example source registration 2 will win the attribution process because it was the most recent source registration.
 The API caller would receive an attribution report attributing the trigger registration to source registration 2.

+## Alternatives Considered

+One alternative that was considered was instead of using `attribution_scopes` the API would perform attribution matching on a finer granularity than site (e.g. origin or path).
+This approach would allow the rest of the API logic to continue working as it does currently.
+However, the `attribution_scopes` proposal gives users additional flexibility in case their URL structures do not match their logical scope structures.
+Additionally, matching on finer granularity than site may open additional potential attack vectors and would require additional rate limits.

 ## Privacy Considerations